airbreather/Autopelago/.junie/guidelines.md

   1. NEVER use the `any` type.
 There is ALWAYS an alternative.
   2. When a type is truly uncertain, use `unknown` and have the compiler guide you to making the correct runtime type checks.
   3. Cast sparingly (stylistically: using `as`, never `<>`) and only when runtime type checking would be impossible or overkill.
-    - An example of where it would be impossible is in `archipelago-client.ts`, where it's used to plug a gap in the compiler so that everything that uses the result can be type checked.
 - Prefer type inference when the type is obvious.

 ## Angular Best Practices
 - Always use standalone components over NgModules (this is the default).
 - Use `signal`s for state management.
-- Favor using `resource`s (experimental in Angular 19/20) for asynchronous operations where appropriate.
+- Favor using `resource`s (experimental in Angular 19/20/21) for asynchronous operations where appropriate.
    - Where not appropriate (e.g., real-time streams of events that need to be consumed sequentially instead of only really caring about the latest one), directly using RxJS is still perfectly fine.
-- Implement lazy loading for feature routes.
-- This project is **ZONELESS**, so be mindful of when explicit change detection may be needed.
+- Do not do any lazy-loading.
+Ideally, the whole application should load right away.
+This is in part because the PWA service worker will download everything anyway and in part because the whole thing is so small (all static files zipped up: <2 MiB with everything, <600 KiB when removing source maps).
+- This project is **ZONELESS**.
+That probably won't affect you because you're using signals already.

 ## Components
 - Keep components small and focused on a single responsibility.
-- Use `input()`, `output()`, `viewChild`, etc., functions instead of decorators. *Note: in Angular 20, there are only very few reasons to use decorators on anything other than class definitions.*
+- Use `input()`, `output()`, `viewChild`, etc., functions instead of decorators. *Note: in Angular 21, there are only very few reasons to use decorators on anything other than class definitions.*
 - Use `computed()` for derived state.
 - Add meaningful accessibility attributes (ARIA) where the browser may otherwise make an incorrect inference.
-- Always use inline templates. *Note: most of the time, these will be refactored later, but keeping it together lets us get up and running more quickly.*
+- Always use inline templates and styles.
+The original plan was to refactor large ones later, but the developers on this project have found it much easier to work with all the bits of a component in one file.
+When things get too big for a single file, it's been better to split out an entire child component.
+- When following all the other best-practices, you should have no issues with every component being `OnPush` as well.
+No cop-outs.

 ## State Management
 - Use `signal`s for local component state.